Donate Now!

 Education/Training

-Ph.D.
-Educational Studies, Lakehead University
+Ph.D. in Educational Studies, Lakehead University, Thunder Bay, ON

-M.A., Intercultural Communications, Royal Road University
+M.A., Intercultural Communications, Royal Roads University, Victoria, BC

 Dr. Cameron’s current research interests include: